nickolashkraus/black-and-light-2-demo/content/about/about.md

 ### Changing the favicon
 Black & Light 2 comes with a default favicon (`favicon.png`).
 To use your own favicon, simply create `favicon.png` in the `static` directory of your Hugo website.
 When running `hugo`, the favicon located at `static/favicon.png` will overwrite the favicon located at `themes/black-and-light-2/static/favicon.png`.

+### The About section
+Instead of creating `about.html` with standard HTML, a simple layout is applied to the content contained in `about.md`.
+To change the **About** section, simply modify this file.

 ## Acknowledgments
 This is a clean fork of David Hamp-Gonsalves's [Black & Light](https://github.com/davidhampgonsalves/hugo-black-and-light-theme).